nextcloud/news-updater/README.rst

     # or https://domain.com/nextcloud when using the REST API
     url = /path/to/nextcloud
     phpini = /path/to/custom/php.ini
-    # or v2 for News 9.0.0 or greater
+    # or v2 which is currently a draft
     apilevel = v1-2
     mode = endless